eclipse/kapua/docs/developer-guide/en/building.md

 Please be sure that both environments are "green" (i.e. all tests pass) after you commit any changes into `develop` branch.

-We also use CI server sponsored by [Red Hat](https://www.redhat.com/en) to automatically push latest Docker images to [Kapua DockerHub account](https://hub.docker.com/r/kapua/).
-Red Hat CI server checks for code changes every 15 minutes and pushes updated version of images if needed.
+We also use CI server sponsored by [Red Hat](https://www.redhat.com/en) to automatically push the latest Docker images to [Kapua DockerHub account](https://hub.docker.com/r/kapua/).
+Red Hat CI server checks for code changes every 15 minutes and pushes updated versions of images if needed.

 ## Docker images